uviclibraries/podcasting/recording-audio.md

 Before we use Audacity to record, we need to consider a few things to make the process easier and to produce higher quality audio.

-Getting your room and equipment setup properly—for _your_ space—) will save you the hassle of having to tweak your recordings in "[post](https://en.wikipedia.org/wiki/Post-production)."
+Getting your equipment setup properly for _your_ particular space will save you the hassle of having to tweak your recordings in "[post](https://en.wikipedia.org/wiki/Post-production)."

 ### Location tips